Our Perimeter Report

 Financial promotions can only be made on behalf of MLR-registered firms where the MLR-registered firm has prepared the contents of the communication and it complies with our financial promotion rules.

-MLR-registered cryptoasset businesses will not be able to approve financial promotions or communicate financial promotions in relation to other controlled investments.
+MLR-registered cryptoasset businesses are not be able to approve financial promotions or communicate financial promotions in relation to other controlled investments.

 The Government has extended various FCA rule-making, supervision and enforcement powers in relation to registered cryptoasset businesses’ financial promotions.

-Even with the extension of these powers, the legislative framework for MLR-registered firms will be less robust compared with the framework that applies to firms authorised under FSMA.
+Even with the extension of these powers, the legislative framework for MLR-registered firms is less robust compared with the framework that applies to firms authorised under FSMA.

 In particular, registered cryptoasset businesses are not subject to the requirements of the Threshold Conditions.